mansim07/dataplex-labs/lab3/README.md

 ## Summary
 In this lab you learned how Dataplex provides serverless data management tasks that easily integrate and complement organizations existing Data Engineering pipleines through simple and open APIs.

+Organizations can build customer data management Dataplex templates and make it avilable throughout their organization.